Jessybrenens/Test/DRAFT/Chapter02.md

 He ended the transmission and gazed out at Celestia Haven as his transport navigated between gleaming towers.
 The floating city's lights reflected in the dark water below, creating twin cities—one of privilege, one of illusion.

-Elian's fingers tapped against the armrest, mind racing with connections forming between fragments.
+Elian's mind twisted, loyalties knotting against each other.
 His father's memo.
 The Tide Caller origins.
 His mother's death.
 The pieces fit together in ways that made his blood run cold.

 The transport docked at his private residence—a "modest" penthouse by Haven standards.
 As the door slid open, Elian checked his secure drive, confirming the stolen files remained intact.
 Tonight, he would add them to his growing collection of evidence.
 Tomorrow, he would play the dutiful heir at the Watershed Project meeting.